 The Master Manager would hum Sinatra songs while working at the City Ground, before breaking into song.
 Recalls Hamilton: "'You know,' he said one day, handing me the teamsheet.
 'I'd love all of us to play football the way Frank Sinatra sings...all that richness in the sound, and every word perfect.
 How gorgeous would that be?'"

 The book also says the Great Man didn't think he would ever get a statue at Forest's City Ground, because he thought the board wouldn't support it.
 He joked that he might get a memorial bar at the ground instead - "But I'll probably have to pay for my own drinks."
 (Fans have since raised £70,000 for a statue in Nottingham city centre).

 Hamilton refers to the Forest chairman who was pictured with Clough when he arrived at the club.
 He says Jim Wilmer was not completely convinced the new manager was the right man, describing him as 'an energetic young man with an exciting background.'

 In November 2007, this book won the annual William Hill Sports Book of the Year Award.
 Hamilton told this website: "I am flattered, proud and privileged and I do hope that the book proves to people how much Brian Clough contributed to the game and how much it misses a character like him."

 The book takes its title from Hamilton's comment to Clough after the journalist was first banned from the City Ground and then invited back within days.
-Clough told him "I've got a story for you.
+Clough told him over the phone: "I've got a story for you.
 Fancy a glass of champagne?"
 Hamilton paused and replied: "OK.
 Provided you don't kiss me."